darroyue/Ring-RPQ/README.md

 # Ring-RPQ

 Repository for the prototype source code of the paper Time- and Space-Efficient Regular Path Queries on Graphs.
+This is just a prototype version aiming at reproducing the experiments of the paper.
+A final version will be added soon.

-Instructions
+## Instructions

 To run our code, please install an extended version of the library SDSL.
 Go to this [this repository](https://github.com/darroyue/sdsl-lite) and follow the instructions.